ULL-ESIT-DMSI/ull-esit-dmsi.github.io-source/tema1-introduccion/practicas/nextjs/README.md

 Each page is associated with a route based on its file name.

 thus, `index.js` is a **page** and `index.module.css` is a **module**.

-Next.js supports pages with [dynamic routes](https://nextjs.org/docs/routing/dynamic-routes).
-For example, if you create a file called `pages/posts/[id].js`, then it will be accessible at `posts/1`, `posts/2`, etc.

 ```jsx
 import Head from "next/head";